‘Call Of Duty: WWII’ Revealed: Campaign, Co-Op, Multiplayer, And Release Date

 The studio is also using photogrammetry techniques to make a more immersive and realistic experience.
 This is the same technique used by DICE to create the impressive visuals in Star Wars Battlefront.

 Players won’t have only the Call of Duty: WWII campaign to battle against AI enemies, however.
 A new co-op mode is being added that looks like Sledgehammer’s spin on the popular Zombies mode.
-Sledgehammer hinted during the Twitch livestream that this might be a more horror-filled take on the mode versus the over-the-top and wacky ventures from recent titles.
+Sledgehammer hinted during the Twitch live stream that this might be a more horror-filled take on the mode versus the over-the-top and wacky ventures from recent titles.

 Multiplayer sees a smorgasbord of changes thanks to the move back to a World War II setting.
 The move negates some of the crazy weaponry and skins from the recent futuristic Call of Duty titles.
 This puts Sledgehammer and Activision in the position to find new ways to innovate.

 This includes a social area called “Headquarters” where players will be able to “rally and interact” with their fellow soldiers online.
-A quick image shown in the Twitch livestream of the event displayed a large area on the beaches of Normandy with dozens of players gathered, similar to the Tower in Destiny.
+A quick image shown in the Twitch live stream of the event displayed a large area on the beaches of Normandy with dozens of players gathered, similar to the Tower in Destiny.

 Sledgehammer is also introducing “Divisions” to multiplayer.
 This is described as a “new approach to Create-a-Class and character customization as you enlist in a division and progress through the ranks.